 There are two areas to golf in Maui.
 In south Maui, you can golf at the Wailea Golf Club, and in west Maui, there are courses at both the Kaanapali Beach Resort and Kapalua Resort.

-Kauai offers three main golf areas: Poipu Bay Golf Course on the on the South Shore, Princeville Makai Golf Club on the North Shore and the Ocean Course at Hokuala in Lihue.
+Kauai offers three main golf areas: Poipu Bay Golf Course on the South Shore, Princeville Makai Golf Club on the North Shore and the Ocean Course at Hokuala in Lihue.

 The Four Seasons Resort on Lanai is a Jack Nicklaus signature golf course.
 The 18-hole course features scenic views and a fun challenge.